zjunlp/EasyEdit/README_2.md

 #### Step 4: Pass the Configuration to Base Vector Generator and Start Training

-`EasySteer` provides a simple and unified way to initialize the steering process:
+`EasyEdit2` provides a simple and unified way to initialize the steering process:

 ```python
 vector_generator = BaseVectorGenerator(top_cfg)